Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: Introduction

-Against this background, we examine an image recognition task-oriented semantic communication system leveraging a SIM.
-Compared to conventional semantic communication systems sequentially encoding and transmitting semantic information, the wave-based computing paradigm enables an automatic and tractable source and semantic encoding as the EM waves propagate through the SIM, which greatly reduces the energy consumption and processing latency.
+Against this background, we examine an image recognition task-oriented SemCom system leveraging a SIM.
+Compared to conventional SemCom systems sequentially encoding and transmitting semantic information, the wave-based computing paradigm enables automatic and efficient source and semantic encoding as the EM waves propagate through the SIM, greatly reducing energy consumption and processing latency.
 Specifically, in the proposed system, a SIM is positioned in front of the transmitting antenna, which only transmits the carrier EM waves.
-Furthermore, the input layer of the SIM is utilized for image source encoding, while the remaining multi-layer architecture constitutes a DNN for image semantic encoding.
-The semantic encoder aims to transform the signals passing through the input layer of the SIM into a unique beam towards an antenna corresponding to the image class.
+The input layer of the SIM performs image source encoding, while the remaining multi-layer architecture constitutes an EMNN for image semantic encoding, transforming the signals passing through the input layer of the SIM into a unique beam towards an antenna corresponding to the image class.
 As a result, the receiver recognizes the image by probing the signal magnitude across the receiving array.
-To this end, we develop an efficient mini-batch gradient descent algorithm to train the transmission coefficients of meta-atoms in the SIM.
-Finally, extensive simulation results verify the effectiveness of utilizing a SIM to realize the image recognition task-oriented semantic communications.
+To this end, we utilize an efficient mini-batch gradient descent algorithm to train the transmission coefficients of meta-atoms in the SIM.
+Finally, extensive simulation results verify the effectiveness of utilizing a SIM to realize the task-oriented SemComs.